Kampala: Sport

 Kampala is home to the City Oilers, one of East Africa's top basketball club teams.
 It is the only East African team that competes in the FIBA Africa Clubs Champions Cup.
 The Oilers play their home games in the MTN Arena, which is based in Kampala's Lugogo Area.

 The city hosted the IAAF World Cross Country Championships in 2017.

 The city also hosted the Rugby Africa Cup in 2024 at the Mandela National Stadium.

 The 2027 Africa Cup of Nations will be hosted in the city alongside neighbouring countries of Tanzania and Kenya.
+The city will also host the 2031 African Games.

 The Mandela National Stadium, commonly known as Namboole Stadium, is the largest and most iconic sports facility in Uganda.
 Located just outside Kampala in Bweyogerere, this multi-purpose stadium has a seating capacity of over 45,000 and is the primary venue for major sporting events, including football matches, athletics, and concerts.
 The stadium is home to the Uganda national football team, the Cranes, and hosts various local and international competitions.

 Lugogo Sports Complex is a sports hub in Kampala, offering facilities for a range of sports including tennis, cricket, and boxing.
 The MTN Arena within the complex is a modern indoor arena with a capacity of around 3,000, used for basketball, netball, volleyball, and other indoor sports.
-The Lugogo Cricket Oval is another highlight, hosting national and international cricket matches, making it the center of cricket in Uganda.
+The Lugogo Cricket Oval is another highlight, hosting national and international cricket matches, making it the centre of cricket in Uganda.

 The Kampala Golf Club, located in the heart of the city, is Uganda's oldest golf course and a premier destination for golfers.
 The 18-hole course offers a challenging yet scenic layout, with well-maintained greens and fairways.
 The club also has a driving range and a clubhouse, making it a popular spot for both serious golfers and those looking to relax in a green environment.